dleeftink/QuickSet/readme.md

 See [rankers](#rankers) for differences.

 ###### `span: 0 ..
 2 ^ 28`
-Maximum expected integer in set:
+Maximum expected integer in set.
 - Upper range bound for all integers (inclusive)
 - Integers equal or above this number are ignored when added to the set
 - Defaults to `512`

 ###### `clip: 0 ..
 2 ^ 28`
-Minimum expected integer in set:
+Minimum expected integer in set.
 - Lower range bound for all integers (inclusive)
 - Integers equal or below this number are ignored when added to the set
 - Defaults to `0`

 ###### `high: 0 ..
 2 ^ 32`
-Maximum expected count of individual integers:
+Maximum expected count of individual integers.
 - Upper frequency bound per integer (exclusive)
 - Individual integer counts are limited to this value
 - Defaults to `128`

 ###### `freq: 0 ..
 2 ^ 32`
-Minimum expected count of individual integers:
+Minimum expected count of individual integers.
 - Lower frequency bound per integer (exclusive)
 - Threshold for integers to qualify for a top-k position
 - Defaults to `1`

 ###### `slot: 0 ..
 16`
-Amount of slots to keep track of the top-k most frequent integers in a set:
+Amount of slots to keep track of the top-k most frequent integers in a set.
 - Values between `0` and `16` set the top-k `window` size
 - Defaults to `0`

 ###### `lifo: true || false`
-Whether to eject old values from the top-k window in case of ties:
+Whether to eject old values from the top-k window in case of ties.
 - Performance might be affected when set to `true`
 - Defaults to `false`